juliuscecilia33/lilac_labs/README.md

 To start the project locally:

-1. Create an .env file in the root level
+1. Create an .env file in the root level (Vercel was not able to read the .env variables I put in the settings which caused the deployment site not to run properly)

 2. Add the following variables to the .env file: